Code-Institute-Submissions/Touchdown/testing.md

 ### **SELECT DIFFICULTY BUG**

 During the development of the select diffculty feature there were issues in getting the user selection to be applied to the game.
 This took a combination of modifying the logic.js file and the html elements in index.html.
+Git commit record below:

     commit b53f510d86955dd13dbf71073a55140c3edbddb5
     Author: Daniel Bradford <danielbradford@hotmail.co.uk>